 24.who observed himself and went away, and immediately forgot what he was like.

-25. But he who looks into the perfect law of liberty, and perseveres, not being a forgetful hearer but a doer of the work, this man shall be blessed in what he does.
+25. But he who looks into the perfect law of liberty, and perseveres, not being a forgetful hearer but a doer of the work, this man will be blessed in his doing.

-26. If anyone among you thinks he is religious, not bridling his tongue but deceiving his own heart, this man’s religion is worthless.
+26. If anyone among you thinks he is religious, not bridling his tongue but deceiving his own heart, this man’s religion is in vain.

 27. Pure and undefiled religion before God the Father is this: to take care of orphans and widows in their affliction, and to keep oneself unspotted by the world.